prk3/sundae-collab-demo-client/README.md

 ## Environment

 If you run demo-client locally, copy `example.env` to `.env`.
-You can change the port the server is running at with `PORT` variable.
+Adjust variables there to change how the app is built and run.

 demo-client is exchanging data with two services: sundae-collab-server and sundae-collab-demo-api.
 You must start them separately and then provide demo-client with urls by setting two environment variables:

 - REACT_APP_API_URL - url of a sundae-collab-demo-api instance
 - REACT_APP_COLLAB_URL - url of a sundae-server instance (with ws or wss protocol)

 The full command that runs demo-client locally looks like this:
 ```bash
 env REACT_APP_API_URL=localhost:8000 REACT_APP_COLLAB_URL=localhost:8100 npm run start
 ```

+Warning: `PUBLIC_URL` and `REACT_APP` variables must be provided at build time.
+Because Dockerfile builds demo-client at image construction stage, those variables must be passed through `--build-arg`/`args`, not `--env`/`--environment`.
+Check out `Dockerfile` to see which variables belong to which group.

 ## Useful commands